-We developed original education materials in collaboration with international NGOs such as Live and Learn, started collaboration with the Central Council of Ho Minh Young Pioneer Organization as well as the Vietnam National Union of Students from 2017, and have been conducting classes for third and fourth grade children to learn about the importance of water, sanitary management, and the importance of preserving water resources.
+We developed original education materials in collaboration with our group company, Suntory Pepsico Vietnam Beverage and international NGOs such as Live and Learn, started collaboration with the Central Council of Ho Minh Young Pioneer Organization as well as the Vietnam National Union of Students from 2017, and have been conducting classes for third and fourth grade children to learn about the importance of water, sanitary management, and the importance of preserving water resources.
 We are also expanding teaching classes in each region by dispatching qualified Mizuiku instructors as part of a summer program.
-Starting in Hanoi City, classes are also taught in Ho Chi Min City and Bac Ninh, Ben Tre, Quang Nam, Lang Son, Ha Giang, Dong Nai, Thai Nguyen, Da Nang, Tra Vinh Provinces.
-As of the end of 2020, approximately 38,000 children have participated in the program since its inception.
+Starting in Hanoi City, classes are also taught in Ho Chi Min City and Bac Ninh, Ben Tre, Quang Nam, Lang Son, Ha Giang, Dong Nai, Thai Nguyen, Da Nang, Tra Vinh , Binh Thuan, Cao Bang, Thai Bing Provinces and Hai Phong City.
+As of the end of 2021, approximately 81,000 children have participated in the program since its inception.

 In addition, we are contributing to the installation of toilets and washrooms at elementary schools to improve sanitary environment of children.

 This activity was created to contribute to Target 6.B of Sustainable Development Goal 6 "Ensure access to water and sanitation for all."

 From July 2019, we started Suntory Mizuiku - Education Program for Nature and Water in Thailand, the second foreign country in addition to Vietnam to serve as a program target location.